-Aerobic exercises use repetitive and rhythmic movements that depends on larger muscles and more oxygen.
-Using your legs, arms and shoulders pumps a lot of oxygen rich blood through your system at a fast rate.
+Aerobic exercises use repetitive and rhythmic movements that depend on larger muscles and more oxygen.
+Using your legs, arms and shoulders pump a lot of oxygen-rich blood through your system at a fast rate.
 This extra force of your heart pumping at higher rates naturally strengthens your heart muscle, arteries, and blood vessels.

 Is It Safe To Exercise With High Blood Pressure?

 There is a definite link between inactivity and elevated BP and there’s a definite link between elevated bp and heart disease.
 So most any cardio activity you can add to your lifestyle is great for controlling blood pressure.

 The safest way to get your cardio exercise is with home cardio workout equipment.
 With as little as 30 minutes a day in your own home, you can improve your health, blood pressure, cholesterol levels, energy levels and more.

 The truth is that you’re going to be a lot safer with more exercise!